reinauer/DS1000/readme.md

 This project lets you use SMD delay lines on old iron like Amiga computers.

+Newer (A3660) accelerator boards have a footprint for the smaller SOIC part on the PCB already.
+But if you are rebuilding an Amiga 3640 accelerator, this will let you use the much more readily available SOIC version of the DS1000 (e.g.
+DS1100z)

 ![Delay Line Adapter](DS1000.png)

 You can order this project on [PCBWay](https://www.pcbway.com/project/shareproject/DS1000_Delay_Line_Adapter.html) or [OSHPARK](https://oshpark.com/shared_projects/ab2PLkCQ)